-If the site is allocated for residential development in principle, detailed acoustic assessments would be prepared and submitted alongside any future applications, demonstrating that any noise impacts can be adequately controlled.
+If the site is allocated for industrial development in principle, detailed acoustic assessments would be prepared and submitted alongside any future applications, demonstrating that any noise impacts onto nearby noise sensitive receptors can be adequately controlled.

-Based on the assessment site's location and the existing adjacent residential land uses, it is considered that the typical design criteria for dwellings and Local Authority planning requirements should be achievable.
+Based on the assessment site's location and the existing adjacent residential properties, it is considered that the Local Authority planning requirements should be achievable.